Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Background

-\emph{\textbf{Multi-LRO Systems}} provide a composable suite of LROs that can be nested within each other and integrated with classical SQL operators to solve complex tasks, typically for semantic query processing.
-For example, Figure~\ref{fig:system-example}(b) illustrates a multi-LRO system that solves a semantic query beyond traditional SQL capabilities.
-The solution composes two LROs, \texttt{LLM\_SELECT} and \texttt{LLM\_ORDER}, with the classical \texttt{LIMIT} operator in a single query plan.
+\textbf{Multi-LRO systems} provide a composable suite of LROs that can be nested within each other and integrated with classical SQL operators to solve complex tasks, \begin{new} typically for semantic queries, which refer to database queries based on the meaning and semantics of the data rather than exact value matching alone. \end{new} For example, Figure~\ref{fig:system-example}(b) illustrates a multi-LRO system that solves a semantic query beyond traditional SQL capabilities.
+The solution composes two LROs, \texttt{LLM\_FILTER} and \texttt{LLM\_ORDER} at the row level, with the classical \texttt{LIMIT} operator in a single query plan.

-Notably, these systems usually orchestrate LROs and SQL operators into a query plan, obtained either via automated LLM-based planning or through manual annotation. \underline{Binder}~\cite{binder} augments SQL with two operators: \texttt{f\_col} for column generation and \texttt{f\_val} for non-relational summarization (excluded from LRO). \underline{SUQL}~\cite{suql}, designed for conversational agents and validated on Yelp datasets, provides \texttt{Answer} (cell/column responses) and \texttt{Summary} (free-text generation, not LRO). \underline{Aryn-Sycamore}~\cite{aryn} can automatically build a plan to analyze a document set, while also compatible with relations by treating each tuple as a document.
-It supports two LROs on tables: \texttt{Map} to generate a new column by inferring from the table and \texttt{Filter} for semantic filtering.
+Notably, these systems usually orchestrate LROs and SQL operators into a query plan, obtained either via automated LLM-based planning or through manual annotation. \underline{Binder}~\cite{binder} augments SQL with two operators: \texttt{f\_col} for column generation and \texttt{f\_val} for non-relational summarization (not an LRO). \underline{SUQL}~\cite{suql}, designed for conversational agents and validated on Yelp datasets, provides \texttt{Answer} (cell/column responses) and \texttt{Summary} (free-text generation, not an LRO).
+Besides, \underline{Aryn-Sycamore}~\cite{aryn} can automatically build a plan to analyze a document set, while being also compatible with relations by treating each tuple as a document.
+It supports two LROs on tables: \texttt{Map} for new column generation by inferring from the table, and \texttt{Filter} for semantic filtering.
 Other LLM operators in Aryn-Sycamore are not compatible with relations, thus excluded.